Registration in the Register of formal higher education qualifications – registre des titres de formation, section de l’enseignement supérieur:

 - if it was obtained in accordance with the laws and regulations regarding the higher education system in the country where it was awarded.
 Diplomas that do not confer academic degrees recognised by the competent authorities in the country of issue can not be registered.

 Academic recognition relates exclusively to the academic title.
 It does not include recognition of the content of studies and therefore does not confer any right to practise a regulated profession.
 For more information on access to a regulated profession, please refer to the Professional recognition section.

 Therefore, each training institution remains free to decide on the recognition of the content of studies for admission to a specific study programme, as well as each employer for recruitment.

 Application for entry in the register of formal higher education qualifications

-The application for entry in the register of formal higher education qualifications must be filed to the Ministry of Higher Education and Research – along with the following supporting documents:
+The application for entry in the register of formal higher education qualifications must be filed to the ministry of Research and Higher Eductation – along with the following supporting documents:

 - the application form duly completed and signed (for applications submitted by regular mail only):